RandomDelta6/Surge/README.md

 Couldn't find a proper model for Thermal Circuit Breaker, so it is missing in PCB view.

 This project was made with Kicad 7.0 .
-Generate gerbers as per specifications of the fab of your choice.
+Updated on Kicad 8.0.3 Generate gerbers as per specifications of the fab of your choice.